Algorithm: By implementation

-A recursive algorithm invokes itself repeatedly until meeting a termination condition and is a common functional programming method.
+A recursive algorithm invokes itself repeatedly until meeting a termination condition and are a common functional programming technique.
 Iterative algorithms use repetitions such as loops or data structures like stacks to solve problems.
 Problems may be suited for one implementation or the other.
 The Tower of Hanoi is a puzzle commonly solved using recursive implementation.
 Every recursive version has an equivalent (but possibly more or less complex) iterative version, and vice versa.